 Dumb PostWho is Charles de Secondat, Baron of Montesquieu, again?
-I found these quotes on this page, which is now gone, and am refinding them now.
+I found these quotes on this page, which was gone, so I refound them all.

 - "They [, the men of the 1787 Convention] had for their oracle of political philosophy the treatise of Montesquieu on the spirit of laws, which, published anonymously at Geneva forty years before, had won its way to an immense authority on both sides of the ocean.
 Montesquieu, contrasting the private as well as public liberties of Englishmen with the despotism of continental Europe, had taken the Constitution of England as his model system, and had ascribed its merits to the division of legislative, executive, and judicial functions which he discovered in it, and to the system of checks and balances whereby its equilibrium seemed to be preserved.
 No general principle of politics laid such hold on the constitution-makers and statesmen of America as the dogma that the separation of these three functions is essential to freedom.
 It had already been made the groundwork of several state constitutions.
 It is always reappearing in their writings; it was never absent from their thoughts."
 James Bryce, American Commonwealth, vol. 1 (New York: Macmillan Company, 1911), 29.